Luken1990/bloggin.server/README.md

 3. Install NodeJs: https://nodejs.org/en/download/
 4. Open your IDE, navigate to the folder/file.
 5. Install all dependencies enter: npm install
+6. Navigate to the server folder create a .env (environment variable) and input MONGO_URL: you api key and JWT_SECRET: your secret key
-6. Start your server: npm start
+7. Start your server: npm start
-7. Start your client: npm start
+8. Start your client: npm start

 ## Deployment